mauricemach/zappa/docs/crashcourse.md

 `require 'zappa'` returns a function you can use to run your apps.
 We're calling it right away and passing an anonymous function as the parameter.

-The zappa function sets up all the boring express and socket.io boilerplate, then calls your function with the relevant stuff exposed at `this` (and its CoffeeScript alias `@`).
+The zappa function does the initial express and socket.io setup, then calls your function with the relevant stuff exposed at `this` (and its CoffeeScript alias `@`).

 You have direct access to the low-level APIs at `@app` and `@io`: